Open Now

 Paper and sticky labels

-Receipts, tissues or labels from new clothes that aren’t fully removed before washing can attach themselves inside drains.
+Receipts, tissues or labels from new clothes that aren’t entirely removed before washing can attach themselves inside drains.

 Preventive Measures

-There are some simple things you can do to help prevent drain blockages from occurring regularly in the first place.
+There are some simple things you can do to help prevent drain blockages from occurring regularly.
 After each load of laundry, carefully check clothes pockets for coins, paper, or other small objects before washing and removing any found.

 Woman Upset Broken Washing Machine

-Using liquid detergents instead of powder varieties can help minimise residue left behind.
-Use drain cleaner products or a cup of white vinegar added to an empty wash cycle occasionally as a cleaning agent.
-These preventive measures will go a long way in reducing blockages and saving you repair costs or cleaning issues.
+Opting for liquid detergents instead of the powder can cut down residue.
+Every now and then, try using a drain cleaner or toss in a cup of white vinegar during an empty cycle as a cleaner.
+These simple habits can go a long way in preventing blockages and sparing you from costly repairs.

 DIY Solutions for Clearing Drain Blockages

-If your washer or laundry drain is clogged, you can try a few easy DIY solutions before calling a professional.
-For minor blockages, simply remove any lint or debris you can see stuck in the drain filter or cover.
+If your washer or laundry drain is clogged, try a few easy DIY solutions before calling a professional.
+Remove any lint or debris that may be stuck in the drain filter or cover for minor blockages.

 Operating Washing Machine

-Commercial drain cleaners containing enzymes or bacteria are also effective - follow product instructions.
+Commercial drain cleaners containing enzymes or bacteria are also practical—follow product instructions.
 As a greener option, try pouring a cup of baking soda followed by vinegar into the drain and letting it fizz for several hours before flushing with water.
-Be patient; some solutions may take time to clear out a blockage fully.
-But these simple methods will work for most common drain clogs.
+Be patient; some solutions may take time to fully clear out a blockage.
+However, these simple methods will work for most common drain clogs.

 Keeping Your Laundry Flowing

-Don’t hesitate to reach out if you need help with a drain inspection, jetting, video camera work or full drain repairs.
+Don’t hesitate to contact us if you need help with a drain inspection, jetting, video camera work, or full drain repairs.
 We’re here to get your laundry room fully functional again quickly with a guaranteed drain blockage solution.

 We Also Have Some Related Articles